p2-inc/keycloak-idp-oauth2/README.md

 See our [motivation](./docs/motivation.md) for more information.

-## Quick start

-The easiest way to get started is our [Docker image](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags).
-Documentation and examples for using it are in the [phasetwo-containers](https://github.com/p2-inc/phasetwo-containers) repo.
-The most recent version of this extension is included.

 ## OAuth2 Scripted identity provider

 A standard OAuth 2.0 Identity Provider that retrieves identity information by script.